 A study by Adobe stated that productivity increases by 75% when employees are given time and space to be creative.
 Another interesting aspect is the impact that creativity has on culture.
 It helps people connect and build relationships.

 Are you lonely?

 We are living in what is considered to be the loneliest society ever despite all of the technology and ways that we have to connect.
 Almost all adults today say they only have one close friend.
 This in and of itself has major health impacts.

-When people engage in creativity, they are more engaged, more likely to be fulfilled, happier and more likely to connect with others on a deeper level.
+When people engage in creativity, they are more engaged, more likely to be fulfilled, happier, and more likely to connect with others on a deeper level.
 More than 50% of people studied reported this.
-As humans we need to be intentional on how we connect with others.
+As humans, we need to be intentional in how we connect with others.

 How to Find your Creativity